cdelorme/go-config/readme.md

 ## nuances & bugs

+- if you store a struct and attempt to change an inner value, or add new values it will return an error
 - the flags abstraction is very basic and treats all supplied values as strings; config will cast them as you desire
-- adding the config struct to itself will cause a cyclic error that crashes your application, _so don't do that._
+- the code will now allow you to store Config inside Config (it can cause a cyclic error), and will return an error